98 Random Acts of Kindness To Do With Your Child - Baby Chick

 11. Pick up Litter at the Neighborhood Park

-Your neighbors and the animals surrounding the park will thank you.
+Your neighbors and the animals surrounding the park will appreciate your efforts.
 It’s a great teaching moment about keeping things cleaner than you left them.
 It also shows the importance of respecting public places while doing something very kind for the community.

 12. Leave Seed Packets, a Pot, and Soil on Your Neighbor’s Doorstep